strelec/QuantumLearn/README.md

 val major  = Nominal("major", unlabeled, Vector("ML", "literature", "ML", "art"))
 ```

+Multi label datasets
+---

 You can then group many of those single-labeled datasets into a multi-labeled one.

 ```scala
 val labeled = MultiLabeled(isMale, age, major)
 ```

-Finally, to check everything is fine so far, we call `labeled.report`:
+Finally, to check everything is fine so far, we call `labeled.report` and get this on the standard output:

 ```
        x         y         z          isMale       age  major=ML  major=literature  major=art